Jim Rooker

-James Phillip Rooker (born September 23, 1942) is a former Major League Baseball pitcher and broadcaster.
+James Phillip Rooker (born September 23, 1942) is an American former Major League Baseball pitcher and broadcaster.

 A left-hander, Rooker pitched for the Detroit Tigers (1968), Kansas City Royals (1969–1973) and Pittsburgh Pirates (1974–1980).

 Early career

 Signed as an amateur free agent by the Detroit Tigers, Rooker spent seven years in the Detroit farm system until he debuted in 1968, pitching 42/3 innings in two games in relief.
 After being selected by the Kansas City Royals in the October 1968 expansion draft he made the starting rotation.
 In 1969 he won only four games against 16 losses; however, in one of the losses, on July 7 against the Minnesota Twins, he became the first Royal to hit two home runs in one game.
 Both home runs were off Jim Kaat.